Elvintjia/PersonalProjects/README.md

 Notes:
 - The program is a combination of the Sudoku Solver and the Sudoku Bruteforcer.
 - Using sudoku.com as a basis, the program can solve even extreme difficulty sudoku puzzles.
-- The program does not neet more than a few seconds to solve difficult puzzles.
+- The program does not need more than a few seconds to solve difficult puzzles.

 Poker Calculator\
 Description: A program that can calculate the chances of each hand in poker.\